graphiti-api/graphiti/guides/why.md

 }
 {% endhighlight %}

 Wonky payload, right?
-OK, first of all, don't be scared.
+First of all, don't be scared.
 In Graphiti, you can add `.json` to the URL and output a more traditional flat
 structure: